 What is a CMA?

-5 Steps to Running an Accurate Comparative Market Analysis
+How to Do a Comparative Market Analysis

-Step 1: Know the neighborhood
+Step 1: Know the neighborhood.

 Look at the curb appeal of homes in the area and identify any negative characteristics such as proximity to a noisy highway or dilapidated commercial buildings.

 Step 2.
-Pre-assess the listing property online
+Pre-assess the listing property online.

 If the property in question is already listed, browse the listing online before viewing it with your client.
 This will give you a preliminary idea of what to expect before visiting it in person.

 Step 3.
-Assess the property in person
+Assess the property in person.

 Visit the property in person to gather detailed information needed to prepare an accurate report.